 Exercises are complemented with music and the school’s theme.
 What we really like are how storylines are woven into the fitness activities.
 Instead of simply throwing a bean bag into the basket, cute animal bean bags are used and children are encouraged to ‘save the animals’ by getting them back safely in their ‘homes’.

-Music is also used in the KinderFit prgoramme.
-For example, specially selected songs with meaningful lyrics that build social values, self-esteem and confidence are used in the warm up, main activity and cool down sessions.
+Music is also used in the KinderFit programme.
+For example, specially selected songs with meaningful lyrics that build social values, self-esteem and confidence are used in the warm-up, main activity and cool down sessions.

 Conducted weekly, each 30 minute lesson covers both aerobic and strengthening exercises.
 Students are assessed on their development skills at the end of each term (10 weeks) according to a checklist developed by the Kinderland Curriculum team.

 Mr Mohammed Azhar, Senior Lecturer and Teaching Practicum Coordinator of the Physical Education and Sports Science at National Institute of Education, who is also one of the KinderFit Programme creators, recommends the following fundamental movements for children aged 3 – 6 years old.